-Describe the board's oversight of climate-related risks and opportunities (CDP C1.1a, C1.1b, C1.1d)
+Describe the board's oversight of climate-related risks and opportunities

-Board governance occurs at the holding company level, or Genworth, while risk exposures are assessed and managed at the entity level.
-(Enact has its own Board governance structure).1 The Nominating and Corporate Governance Committee (NCGC) of the Genworth Board of Directors oversees the Company's environmental, social, and governance (ESG) programs and has general oversight of climate-related issues.
-This committee periodically reviews the Company's environmental policy and practices during at
+Board governance occurs at the enterprise holding company level, or Genworth, while risk exposures are assessed and managed at the entity level.
+Genworth's Board of Directors receives periodic updates related to Genworth sustainability initiatives and environmental, social, and governance (ESG)-related topics.
+For more information about Genworth's board governance structure and our sustainability initiatives, see Genworth's 2023 Sustainability Report.